Assassination of Charlie Kirk: Firings over comments

+Following Kirk's death, there were multiple cases where people who had been negatively impacted after comments made about his death received settlements resulting from lawsuits about their dismissals, and about alleged breaches of their constitutional rights.
+Employers and institutions have paid over $4 million in legal settlements as of July 2026 to individuals who had been fired or penalized over their online reactions to Kirk's death.

 Reactions and analysis

-Shortly after Kirk's death, his widow Erika spoke to viewers in a livestream from his old podcast studio at Turning Point USA's headquarters.
+Shortly after Kirk's death, Erika spoke to viewers in a livestream from his old podcast studio at Turning Point USA's headquarters.
 She began the broadcast by thanking first responders, Kirk's staff, and the White House, and she pledged: "My husband's voice will remain."
 She also called for retribution on "evil-doers", stating: "You have no idea the fire that you have ignited within this wife, the cries of this widow will echo around the world like a battle cry."
 She vowed to continue carrying her husband's ideals and movement and told viewers that she would make sure his name would never be forgotten.
 In a later interview with The New York Times, Erika explained how she pushed to see Kirk's body against advisement by law enforcement.
-She reportedly told authorities, "With all due respect, I want to see what they did to my husband", before kissing him goodbye and stating that he looked like he died happy with a "Mona Lisa like half smile".
+She reportedly told authorities, "With all due respect, I want to see what they did to my husband", before kissing him goodbye and stating that he looked like he died happy with a "Mona Lisa-like half smile".